WilleDCrazy/DBPO/README.md

 ---

-## 5 · And that’s it
+## 5 · Boom

-You now have DBPO split into digestible chunks:
+That's DBPO :)

 1. **Config** & imports
 2. Reward + model loading
 3. A mathematically-annotated optimisation step
 4. The outer training loop

-Feel free to do whatever you want with this information
+Feel free to do whatever you want with this information lol